Holiday Relapse Prevention Plan to Avoid Triggers

 3. Manage Stress Effectively

-Practice daily stress-reducing activities that work best for you.
+Practice grounding techniques and stress-reducing activities that work best for you.
 Good strategies include exercise, meditation, deep breathing exercises, and yoga.

 Plan ahead and set aside time for gift shopping or event preparations to avoid last-minute holiday stress.

-Here are some additional tips for managing mental health during the holidays to decrease stress.
+Here are some mental health tips for the holidays to effectively manage stress.

 4. Set Realistic Expectations